tensorflow/docs/site/en/api_docs/api_docs/python/tf/gfile/Glob.md

 #### Returns:

 A list of strings containing filenames that match the given pattern(s).

 #### Raises:

-  errors.OpError: If there are filesystem / directory listing errors.
+* <b>`errors.OpError`</b>: If there are filesystem / directory listing errors.